 Light It Up Blue - TBD

 It is our hope to reschedule this event for April 2021.
-When the time is right to proceed with the campaign we will be in touch and continue where we left off.
+When the time is right to proceed with planning we will be in touch and continue where we left off.
 Please contact us with any questions or to get involved.

 Stay tuned here for further information as available

 On April 2nd iconic landmarks all over the globe are illuminated blue to raise awareness of autism throughout the world.
 This year, The Family Center is launching a campaign to #TurnGPBlue to raise awareness of autism and bullying in our own community.

 The National Center for Education Statistics reports that in 2017, approximately 20% of students ages 12-18 reported being bullied; school age children on the autism spectrum are 63% more likely to experience bullying.
 By lighting up the Grosse Pointes with blue lights we are demonstrating our support for the families in our community who are affected by autism and bullying.